Situated on the great ocean road

 Our area is reknown for birds such as the Gang Gang, King Parrots, Rosella’s, Yellow tailed Black Cockatoo and hundreds more.

-For the more adventurous; take a ride from the back of the BIG4 Wye River Holiday Park along the river into the dense rainforest.
+For the more adventurous; take a ride from the back of the BIG4 Wye River Holiday Park along the river and head bush.
+There are endless otway tracks to choose from.

 Whether a proffesional fisherman or a ambitious junior, we have the facilities to drop a line and hopefully catch dinner!
 The river is a great spot to sit by all year round and people have been known to catch a fish or 2.